Parameter Estimation Bias From Overlapping Binary Black Hole Events In Second Generation Interferometers: ACKNOWLEDGEMENTS

 We do not present any complete methods for proving that a detected signal is biased by another.
 Neither do we present methods of sampling these situations to distinguish between the signals.
 However, we have expect that it may be possible to do so by comparing the appearance of the waveform between the two detectors and examining the cases of highly precessing, highly polarised signals.

-\section{Acknowledgements}
+In the mid 2030s a space based Gravitational Wave interferometer is planned to be launched.
+The Laser Interferometer Space Antenna, LISA, detector \cite{amaro2017laser} is planned to have a much lower sensitivity than aLIGO.
+However, the detector is designed to observe a different frequency range than ground based detectors.
+Sensitive between the $10^{-5}\,\mathrm{Hz}$ and $10^{-1}\,\mathrm{Hz}$ band, it should observe the mergers of much more massive objects than LIGO.
+These more massive signals, such as supermassive black hole mergers, will be much slower than LIGO BBH mergers.
+It will not be possible to study these signals without accounting for their interference from signal overlap.

+\section{ACKNOWLEDGEMENTS}

 We would like to thank Charlie Hoy and Duncan Macleod for invaluable programming assistance.
-We would also like to thank Fabio Antonini and Geraint Pratten for useful discussions.
-We are grateful for computational resources provided by Cardiff University, and funded by an STFC grant supporting UK Involvement in the Operation of Advanced LIGO.
-This work was supported in part by STFC grant ST/V001396/1.
+We would also like to thank Fabio Antonini, Sebastian Khan and Geraint Pratten for useful discussions.
+Further we would like to thank the anonymous reviewers for their constructive discussions.
+We are grateful for computational resources provided by Cardiff University, and funded by an STFC grant supporting UK Involvement in the Operation of Advanced LIGO, ST/V001337/1.
+This work was supported in part by STFC grant Nos.
+ST/V001396/1, ST/S505328/1 and ST/V00154X/1.
 The work has been allocated the internal LIGO Document number LIGO-P2100074.